 We make films of varying lengths.

 Our short films range from about 2-6 minutes in length.
-Many of these films are produced specifically for our Education curriculum and fit in with a precisely written lesson plan.
+Many are produced specifically for our Education curriculum and fit in with a precisely written lesson plan.
 Other short films are produced to give a concise overview of a topic that relates to coral reefs, for example outbreaks of Crown of Thorns Starfish or coral disease.

 Half Hour films